micanogueira/micanogueira.github.io/content/timeline/Volunteer_HackIllinois.md

 ## HackIllinois

 Every year, since 2014, on the last weekend of February, there is a 36-hour university hackathon run by students, the HackIllinois<sup>1</sup>.
-It brings in approximately 1,000 students from across the United States.
+It is the largest open-source hackathon in the world and brings in approximately 1,000 students from across the United States.
 An event like this requires a lot of teamwork.
 In the 2020 edition, I joined the team of volunteers, willing to help out the staff at any level.

 ## The opportunity

 This opportunity came across because my husband is one of the mentors.
-He has been mentoring HackIllinois for three consecutive years.
-For his third time, we have travelled together and contributed in different ways to this amazing event.
+He has been mentoring HackIllinois for four consecutive years.
+For his third time, we travelled together and contributed in different ways to this amazing event.

 <br/>
 <br/>